EP 129: Divorce Advice for Stay at Home Parents

 In terms of amount of money that you should have saved up, if I were in an ideal world I would say you have about $10,000 set aside in your own account should you need to proceed for the divorce process because an attorney’s retainer by itself can go anywhere from 3 to $10,000 you’ll need.
 If you’re in a situation where you’ll need additional financial help that’ll be several thousand dollars.
 If you need an accountant, if you need a therapist all of those expenses add up very quickly, and that doesn’t include all of the day-to-day life expenses.
 I know this is a lot of money to have set aside.
 And for some of you I know that it’s not realistic just to toss $10,000 in a bank account.
 For some of you I know that’s not a burden at all, but if you’re not in a position to take care of that $10,000 at least try and get as close as you can to have that cushion.
 That’s my recommendation that I see from dealing with this all the time.

 Now, number three is build your team.
 I’m going to keep this short, but you should definitely get an attorney.
 You have to get an attorney, and you need an attorney that’s going to advocate for you.
-And also getting financial help, I always recommend hiring a certified divorce financial analyst like myself, particularly for something like this where there’s a lot that you might not know the details of, but I can help you ask the right questions.
+And also getting financial help, I always recommend hiring a divorce financial analyst like myself, particularly for something like this where there’s a lot that you might not know the details of, but I can help you ask the right questions.
 Or, help you figure out the right information and find a way to get that information that you need because oftentimes you know a lot more than you give yourself credit for you just don’t realize it.
 And sometimes I’ll be speaking with you on the phone, and we’ll be talking and you say, “Yeah, I remember this account and that account and I think I saw a statement from this 1.2 years ago.”
 And all of a sudden we realize that you have 90% of the information, or 95% of the information you just didn’t realize that it was in your head or you had it around the house.
 And so that’s why getting additional financial help can be helpful.

 And then the fourth one, this fourth point is think offensively.
 And this is a very important point for me that I want to get into for a moment is when you’re in a situation like this, you have a spouse that’s controlling, you can often feel like you’re on the defensive and you are.
 And you’ve probably been down emotionally, and hopefully not physically, but in some cases that’s the case.
 And most of the time you just want to get out in decent shape.
 And most of the stay-at-home parents I deal with you’re not greedy, you’re not asking for too much.
 You just want what’s yours and want compensation for all the sacrifices you’ve made, and you want to be secure for your future.
 And all of a sudden, you found yourself in this bad situation, and going through this divorce process, and all of the emotions and stuff that come with it.
 But one thing I want you to keep in mind is you can’t just take the punches.
 I’m not going to say that you have to fight back, but you do.
 You have to advocate for yourself, and fight for what’s right, and not take any threats from a spouse, and leverage what you have to your advantage.